Curriculum Connection: First Nations/Métis/Inuit Studies

 Read more »

-Printmaking: Reduction Lino
+Printmaking – Reduction Lino

-Reduction printmaking is both beautiful and challenging.
 Students will be supported through the reduction process, carving away their soft linoleum blocks to create colourful, layered prints.
 Students draw inspiration from examining works by prominent artists, focusing on prints by Inuit artists.
 Students will learn about editions and leave with their unique prints.

 Read more »

-Your students will be introduced to a brief history of relief printmaking through an examination of artworks by prominent artists, focusing on prints by Inuit artists.
-They will then design, carve and print a series of colourful relief prints.
-Students learn the techniques of relief printmaking using a soft linoleum block.
+Your students will be introduced to a brief history of relief printmaking by examining the artworks of prominent artists, focusing on prints by Inuit artists.
+Students will design, carve and print a series of colourful relief prints.
+Students will learn the techniques of relief printmaking using a soft linoleum block.

 Read more »

 Students will examine printed artwork by celebrated artists.
-They will discover texture through the art of collagraph – a relief collage used to make prints.
+They will discover texture through the art of collograph – a relief collage used to make prints.
 Best of all, students will leave with a series of colourful prints.

 Read more »